Gamera: Characteristics

 Gamera's illustration and items on display at the Kadokawa Daiei Studio office in Chōfu; the city features Gamera and related characters (Note: Daimajin and the Gamera-based character "Gachora".) and characters from (indirectly related) GeGeGe no Kitarō as mascots.

 Gamera resembles an enormous prehistoric turtle, and is capable of both bipedal movement and flight.
 He occasionally walks on all four legs in Showa films and Gamera the Brave in 2006.
 He has a pronounced crest on his head, his mouth contains rows of teeth, and two tusks protrude upward from each side of his lower jaw.

 He can fly by means of "jets" which can be ignited out of his limb holes when he retracts into his shell.
 The jets allow Gamera to rise into the air and spin, propelling him forward.
 In later films, he is shown to be able to fly with only his rear legs drawn inside his shell, allowing his front limbs more freedom.

-Gamera's shell is presented as being incredibly resilient and strong (only ever being damaged by Guiron, Legion (jp), Iris, and Zedus), and can deflect projectiles such as missiles.
+Gamera's shell is presented as being incredibly resilient and strong (only ever being damaged by Guiron, Legion, Iris, and Zedus), and can deflect projectiles such as missiles.
 His plastron (lower shell) is more vulnerable than his carapace (upper shell).

 Gamera never feeds on any fauna or plant organisms, and exclusively relies on thermal energy, electricity, radiation, and other energy sources.
 (Note: In the official collaborated short anime between Gamera Rebirth and Odekake Kozame, Gamera, Kozame-chan, the titular character of the manga series, and a pigeon enjoyed rice balls.)
 Using conventional weapons, even including nuclear weapons, against Gamera may also empower him instead, although his durability may change on occasions.
-(Note: Conventional weapons may disrupt Gamera's activities in the Heisei trilogy and Gamera Rebirth, and the former incarnation fell into a state of suspended animation after the annihilation of Sendai by Legion (jp).
+(Note: Conventional weapons may disrupt Gamera's activities in the Heisei trilogy and Gamera Rebirth, and the former incarnation fell into a state of suspended animation after the annihilation of Sendai by Legion.
 Gamera in Gamera Rebirth himself possesses affinities to electricity and electromagnetic waves, however Jjger's electromagnetic pulse disturbed Gamera's energy shield, and Viras' electric discharges were effective on the turtle kaiju when he was on the brink of death after the battle against Guiron.)